PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 * `Cancel-software-upgrade`: These are used to cancel the current software upgrade proposal.
 * `community-pool-spend`: These are used to submit a a community pool spend proposal.

-Any FX holder can submit a proposal.
+Any PUNDIAI holder can submit a proposal.
 In order for the proposal to be open for voting, it needs to come with a `deposit` that is greater than a parameter called `minDeposit`.
 The `deposit` need not be provided in its entirety by the submitter.
 If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
-Then, any FX holder can increase the deposit by sending a `depositTx`.
+Then, any PUNDIAI holder can increase the deposit by sending a `depositTx`.

 Once the `deposit` reaches `minDeposit`, the proposal enters the `voting_period`, which lasts 2 weeks.
-Any **bonded** FX holder can then cast a vote on this proposal.
+Any **bonded** PUNDIAI holder can then cast a vote on this proposal.
 The options are `Yes`, `No`, `NoWithVeto` and `Abstain`.
-The weight of the vote is based on the amount of bonded FX of the sender.
+The weight of the vote is based on the amount of bonded PUNDIAI of the sender.
 If a delegator doesn't vote, they would inherit the vote of their validator.
 However, delegators can override their validator's vote by sending a vote themselves.

 At the end of the voting period, the proposal is accepted if there are more than 50% `Yes` votes (excluding `Abstain` votes) and less than 33.33% of `NoWithVeto` votes (excluding `Abstain` votes).